eg1lgfp/gilman-family-practice/content/pages/index.md

       and forms relocation:

-      *   All of this will be seamless for the most part except for FORMS.
-Forms are being moved so at times the current links will not work depending on when you click/activate it.
-So, if a link doesn't work, please try again later as we continue to update the links to their new locations.
-Sorry for any confusion.
+      *   Forms are being moved so at times the links will not work depending on when you click it.
+If that happens, please try again later as we update the links with their new locations.

       ![](https://www.dropbox.com/s/qnismip62aq14aa/GFP_HeroSection-LogoV4\_ess\_20210725.png?raw=1)